thomaspark/bootswatch/README.md

 What if I want to extend Bootswatch?
 ------
 Bootswatch is an open source project, and you’re welcome to modify the swatches further or create your own.
 If you’re interested, fork or follow the GitHub repository.
+The files of interest are in the `gh-pages` branch.

 Each raw swatch consists of two LESS files.
 One is `variables.less`, which is included by default in Bootstrap and allows you to customize [these settings](http://twitter.github.com/bootstrap/less.html#variables).
 The other is a new file called `bootswatch.less` that introduces more extensive structural changes.